zilan920/fzf-enhance/README.md

 # Browse commands interactively with descriptions
 # Press Enter to copy command name to clipboard

+# Update plugin to latest version
+update  # or fupdate

+# Update to specific tag/version
+fupdate v1.2.3

+# Update examples
+fupdate              # Update to latest master/main
+fupdate v2.1.0       # Update to version 2.1.0
+fupdate v1.5.2       # Update to version 1.5.2

+# If tag update fails, you can check available tags:
+# git tag -l
 ```

 ## 🎯 Keyboard Shortcuts